 If you haven’t chosen a name for your business yet, now is the time.

-One study conducted by the University of Alberta in 2010 showed that people tend to be more drawn to brands with a repetitive name, like Jelly Belly, Coca-Cola, or Kit Kat.
+One study conducted by the University of Alberta showed that people tend to be more drawn to brands with a repetitive name, like Jelly Belly, Coca-Cola, or Kit Kat.
 But while it’s a nice thought, your brand name doesn’t have to contain any alliteration or rhyming words if you don’t want it to.

 You do, however, want to make sure your brand name is creative and out-of-the-box.
 It doesn’t have to be too crazy.
 It just needs to be different from everything else on the market, so people will remember it.
+It will help in your brand recognition, especially if you offer an entirely new product to the market.

 It’s also good to make sure your brand name: